abdo1327/Data-engineering-/Restaurant_operations/README.md

 ## License

-This project is licensed under the [MIT License].
+This project is licensed under the MIT.